DDoS/ParallelProgrammingLabs/lab3/report/report.md

 |GeForce GTX 680|0.0215   |
 |Tesla K40c     |0.0289   |

-Talk about complexity, 4 input pixels per output pixel, but output image is 4 times smaller.
+Here the complexity of the program is a bit higher since we need to process 4 inputs and output only one (4:1 mapping).
+However, the size of the ouput image is 4 times smaller.
+We notice that the Tesla K40c is a bit slower than the GeForce GTX 680 by 34.41%.
+We can conclude that the level of complexity of a program may affect the GPU's performance depending of the GPU used.

 ![Input image](Jaguar.png)
 The input image used for the pooling performance tests.